SJTU-IPADS/HEDB/docs/vm-setup-x86_64.md

 ```
 We recommend you to wait a while till the message `ci-info: no authorized SSH keys fingerprints found for user ubuntu.` displays, or you may fail to login.

-After you log into the DBMS server, install the postgresql server:
+After you log into the privacy-zone VM, install the dependencies:
 ```sh
 sudo apt-get update
 sudo apt-get install -y build-essential cmake libmbedtls-dev